gdinn/real-imageai/medium_article.md

 ![img](images_article/labelimg.png)

 ## Training a model
 You don't want, now, to spend much time training or to pay a small fortune in cloud computing.
 Furthermore, you don't want to perform a careful fine-tuning in the model, you just need an acceptable precision (that, for most problems, is much lower than the state of the art).
-After the envoriment setup, the code itself are just 6 lines (declare the neural network arquitecture to be used, point to the data, set hyperparameters, start training):
+After the environment setup, the code itself is just 6 lines (declare the neural network architecture to be used, point to the data, set hyperparameters, start training):

 ```
 from imageai.Detection.Custom import DetectionModelTrainer